ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : If this is the only Connection object that is assigned to the SCTP association or stream mapping is not used, CONNECT.SCTP is called.
-Else, unless the Selection Property `activeReadBeforeSend` is Preferred or Required, a new stream is used: if there are enough streams available, `Initiate` is just a local operation that assigns a new stream id to the Connection object.
+Else, unless the Selection Property `activeReadBeforeSend` is Preferred or Required, a new stream is used: if there are enough streams available, `Initiate` is a local operation that assigns a new stream id to the Connection object.
 The number of streams is negotiated as a parameter of the prior CONNECT.SCTP call, and it represents a trade-off between local resource usage and the number of Connection objects that can be mapped without requiring a reconfiguration signal.
 When running out of streams, ADD_STREAM.SCTP must be called.